hyperstack-org/hyperstack/docs/installation/upgrading.md

 ## There is a new concept of a base `HyperComponent` and `HyperStore` base class

 In Hyperloop, all Components and Stores inherited from a base `Hyperloop::Component` class.
-In HyperStack (following the new Rails convention), we do not provide the base class but encourage you to create.  your own.
+In HyperStack (following the new Rails convention), we do not provide the base class but encourage you to create your own.
 This is very useful for containing methods that all your Components share.

-To implement this change, you need to create your own HyperComponent class:
+To implement this change, you need to create your HyperComponent class:

 ```ruby
 class HyperComponent